-- Describe maternal reasons causing poor milk transfer in terms of maternal anatomy and milk ejection.
+- Describe reasons causing poor milk transfer in terms of anatomy and milk ejection.

-- Describe 3 observational stages employed during a breastfeeding consultation.
+- Describe 3 observational stages employed during a feeding consultation.

-- Demonstrate to a mentor how to teach a mother to position and latch her baby correctly herself
+- Demonstrate to a mentor how to teach a mother/lactating parent to position and latch their infant correctly themself

-- Recognise when and why problems of latching and suck are occurring and describe the process
+- Recognize when and why problems of latching and suck are occurring and describe the process

 Achievement of the learning objectives is assessed by automatically graded, online, multiple-choice questions.
 A passing grade is 85%.